Raleigh NC Visitors Guide

 (919) 261-5920 | 409 W Martin Street

 CAM Raleigh is an unconventional museum showcasing living artists’ work and boasting an experiential visit within.
-Open Thursday-Friday, from 12-6 pm, and Saturday-Sunday, from 12-5 pm.
-Admission into CAM Raleigh is completely free.
+Open Thursday-Sunday from 10 am to 5 pm.
+Admission to CAM is completely free.

 Parks